 Currently, there is a truck driver shortage of approximately 20,000 drivers per year.
-This number is expected to increase to 111,000 drivers per year by 2014.
+This number is expected to increase to 111,000 drivers per year.
 The shortage is not due to a lack of interest, just basic economics – the demand for professional truck drivers is growing faster than the number of new drivers entering the field.
 The industry is desperate for new drivers.
 If you received your Commercial Driver’s License (CDL) today, it’s almost certain there would be a job available to you tomorrow.

 To help solve the growing shortage of drivers, the American Trucking Associations has developed a web site (www.GetTrucking.com) to help people interested in a career as a driver find out how to go about it.
 The website has the most up to date information on the trucking industry and can answer all of your questions about life in trucking.
 The industry is looking for both men and women of all ages who want to experience the open road.

 Okay, so how to get Class A CDL?

 Choosing the right truck driver training program is a crucial first step in getting started in your new career.
 It’s important that the school you choose has an in-depth, hands-on training curriculum that will prepare you for an exciting career working with a major carrier.
 You have an important choice to make, and we want you to be informed.

 - Drug Screen and DOT Physical Exam